The Zero Paradox: A Reader’s Guide

 Plain-language introduction, illustrated companions, and reading paths for all audiences.

-The Zero Paradox proves that a minimum non-bottom element in a join-semilattice is structurally forced - not assumed.
+The Zero Paradox proves that a minimum non-bottom element is structurally forced - not assumed - given the framework’s discrete state model (a bare join-semilattice alone can be dense, with no such minimum; that is exactly where the transition fails, in the reals).
 The result is machine-verified in Lean 4.
 The supporting structure examines what happens at the bottom element ⊥ across several mathematical frameworks; each independently locates the same structural constraint.
 One additional hypothesis per framework is required that is not derivable from that framework’s axioms alone - these are catalogued in Axiomatic Commitments in README.md.

 Each layer of the proof is internally closed before any cross-framework claim is made.